conduitt/clamm_spreads/readme.md

 - `buy_fee_quote` — Fee charged on the BUY input side, in quote units (USD if quote = USDC).
 - `sell_fee_base` — Fee charged on the SELL input side, in BASE units.

-## Notes
-- Quotes use **zero slippage tolerance** in the SDK calls.
-This measures pool‑native execution at size (fee + curve depth), without adding extra user‑side slippage buffers.
-- No routing and no JIT liquidity assumptions; quotes are on the **specified pool only**.

----

 ## Output anatomy (console)

 Each run prints: